Frequently Asked Questions

 The Government has issued guidance that insolvency proceedings cannot be used for a debt that relates to unpaid rent arrears or if the debtor claims they are unable to pay due to COVID-19 reasons.
 For other petitions the court will review the petitions before issue but these should proceed as normal.
 If we can assist further with this please let us know.

-If you require any advice or have any further questions in relation to the above please contact our experienced team by sending our team an email and it will be picked up shortly.
+If you require any advice or have any further questions in relation to the above please contact our experienced debt recovery solicitors by sending our team an email and it will be picked up shortly.